Stepin Fetchit: Film career

 Perry played comic-relief roles in a number of films, all based on his character known as the "Laziest Man in the World".
 In his personal life, he was highly literate and had a concurrent career writing for The Chicago Defender.
 He signed a five-year studio contract following his performance in the film, In Old Kentucky (1927).
 The film's plot included a romantic connection between Perry and actress Carolynne Snowden, a subplot that was a rarity for black actors appearing in a white film during this era.
 Perry also starred in Hearts in Dixie (1929), one of the first studio productions to boast a predominantly black cast.

 Jules Bledsoe provided Perry's singing voice for his role as Joe in the 1929 version of Show Boat.
 Fetchit did not sing "Ol' Man River", but he did sing "The Lonesome Road" in the film.
 In 1930, Hal Roach signed him to a film contract to appear in nine Our Gang episodes in 1930 and 1931.
 However, his only appearance in the series was in A Tough Winter.
-Perry's contract was cancelled for unknown reasons after its release.
+Perry's contract was canceled for unknown reasons after its release.

 Perry was good friends with fellow comic actor Will Rogers.
 They appeared together in David Harum (1934), Judge Priest (1934), Steamboat 'Round the Bend (1935), and The County Chairman (1935).

 By the mid-1930s, Perry was the first black actor to become a millionaire.
 He appeared in 44 films between 1927 and 1939.
 In 1940, Perry temporarily stopped appearing in films, having been frustrated by his unsuccessful attempt to get equal pay and billing with his white costars.
 He returned in 1945, in part due to financial need, though he only appeared in eight films between 1945 and 1953.
-He declared bankruptcy in 1947, stating assets of $146 (equal to about $ today) He returned to vaudeville; he appeared at the Anderson Free Fair in 1949 alongside Singer's Midgets.
+He declared bankruptcy in 1947, stating assets of $146.
+He returned to vaudeville; he appeared at the Anderson Free Fair in 1949 alongside Singer's Midgets.
 He became a friend of heavyweight boxing champion Muhammad Ali in the 1960s, allegedly converting to the Nation of Islam shortly before.
-(Other sources have said he was a lifelong Catholic.)
+(Other sources have said he was a lifelong Catholic; he was buried at Calvary Cemetery, a Catholic institution in Los Angeles.)

 After 1953, Perry appeared in cameos in the made-for-television movie Cutter (1972) and the feature films Amazing Grace (1974) and Won Ton Ton, the Dog Who Saved Hollywood (1976).
 He found himself in conflict during his career with civil rights leaders who criticized him personally for the film roles that he portrayed.
-In 1968, CBS aired the hour-long documentary Black History: Lost, Stolen, or Strayed, written by Andy Rooney (for which he received an Emmy Award) and narrated by Bill Cosby, which criticized the depiction of black people in American film, and especially singled out Stepin Fetchit for criticism.
+In 1968, CBS aired the hour-long documentary Black History: Lost, Stolen, or Strayed, written by Andy Rooney (for which Rooney received an Emmy Award) and narrated by Bill Cosby, which criticized the depiction of black people in American film, and especially singled out Stepin Fetchit for criticism.
 After the show aired, Perry unsuccessfully sued CBS and the documentary's producers for defamation of character.